fredlcore/BSB-LAN/docs/EN/troubleshooting.md

 # Troubleshooting

 BSB-LAN tries to make accessing your heating system as easy as possible, but there are always things that can go wrong.
 If you still have a problem after reading this document as well as the [FAQ](faq.md), please [open up a bug report](https://github.com/fredlcore/BSB-LAN/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=%5BBUG%5D) on the project's GitHub page and make sure that you provide us with all the necessary log files and further required details, especially from the Serial Monitor (or *SerMo* in short).
+Before doing so, however, make sure that you install the most recent version of BSB-LAN from the master repository (not the release version), even if yours is "just" a few days old.
+Still, a lot could have happned since then :)!
 ### Using the Serial Monitor
 - Access the Serial Monitor by going to ***Tools/Serial Monitor*** in the Arduino IDE.
 - Set the transmission speed to 115200 at the top right corner of the serial monitor window.